What is Full Form of MUDRA?

 - The Micro, Small, and, Medium enterprise is the backbone of Indian economy.
 It is considered as the biggest chain of non-corporate structure that survives around 50 crore people.

 - As per the NSSO survey in 2013, it was stated that there are around 5.5 crore businesses that are small and medium enterprises not connected to the formal stream of funding.

-- A major source of funding comes from friends, family, or traditional lenders which either results in lower funding or exuberantly higher rates.
-But this segment was facing multiple issues in various domains such as lack of infrastructure, financing issues, lack of guidance, etc. So, to fill out these gaps and to provide a boost to the small and medium system of India, this scheme was devised.
+- A major funding source comes from friends, family, or traditional lenders, which either results in lower funding or exuberantly higher rates.
+But this segment was facing multiple issues in various domains such as lack of infrastructure, financing issues, lack of guidance, etc. So, to fill out these gaps and boost the small and medium system of India, this scheme was devised.

-- For availing the loan under this scheme, an eligible borrower needs to prepare a business plan and get it submitted to the nearest micro units development and refinance agency loan provider along with relevant documents such as Identity cards, passport size photos, etc. Once the loan is approved by the bank, a debit card loaded with the loan amount from Rupay would be given to the borrower.
+- To avail the loan under this scheme, an eligible borrower needs to prepare a business plan and get it submitted to the nearest micro units development and refinance agency loan provider and relevant documents such as Identity cards, passport size photos, etc. Once the bank approves the loan, a debit card loaded with Rupay’s loan amount would be given to the borrower.
 From this card, withdrawals could be made as and when required.

 Interest Rate of MUDRA Loan

 There is no fixed rate of interest for the MUDRA loans, and it depends upon the profile and risk aptitude of the borrower.
 The interest rate could be up to 7% from the base rate.
 It provides loans after no questions asked scheme and hence no collateral is required upfront.